tahavhora81/Dijkstra/README.md

 5. Go to the browser and type "localhost:3000/"

 NOTE: THE TOGETHER_AI API KEY IS NOT PROVIDED IN THE .env FILE FOR SECURITY REASONS.
-HENCE, FOR TESTING THE SITE IT IS PREFERRED TO GO TO (deployment link for the site)
+HENCE, FOR TESTING THE SITE IT IS PREFERRED TO GO TO (deployment link for the site: https://dijkstra-5dp4.onrender.com/ )

 Technology/ Framework used:
 Frontend: